14 Best CSS Sliders For Better UX 2023

 11. Unfolding the Box Model

-Unfolding is yet another unique approach to using CSS transitions and transform to uncover content in sliding manner.
+Unfolding is yet another unique approach to using CSS transitions and transforms to uncover content in a sliding manner.
 With the help of your arrow keys, you can create a web page purely based on a sliding effect.
 Suitable for slideshows and interactive website concepts.
 Unfold can be attached to any class or content scenario, and content can be dynamically managed to reflect different states as users browse through the page.
 Content can also be hidden from the DOM until the particular element is reached.

 12. Pure CSS Slider with Custom Effects